sommerfeld-io/vm-ubuntu-desktop/docs/index.md

 ```

 ### Interact with minikube which runs inside a Vagrantbox
-When running minikube inside a Vagrantbox, keep in mind, that the hosts browser does not point to the VM when requesting e.g. the dashboard from `127.0.0.1`.
-Remember to replace this IP with the Vagrantbox IP address.

-Additionally, minikube binds itself to `127.0.0.1`, so requests from the host to the VM are not possible unless the `apiserver.bind-address` is changed.
+minikube binds itself to `127.0.0.1` (which represents the localhost from inside the Vagrantbox, not from the host).
+Requests from the host to the VM are not possible unless the `apiserver.bind-address` is changed.

 Make sure the Vagrantbox forwards all needed ports to the host.